Athletes Unlimited

-Athletes Unlimited (also known by its abbreviation AU) is a women's professional sports organization based in the United States that organizes and administers competitions in the sports of basketball, softball, volleyball, and formerly lacrosse.
+Athletes Unlimited (also known by their abbreviation AU) is a group of women's professional sports in an organization based in the United States that organizes and administers competitions in the sports of basketball, softball, volleyball, and formerly lacrosse.
 It was founded in 2020 by Jon Patricof and Jonathan Soros.
-Athletes Unlimited leagues employ formats in which individual players are crowned champions, with the exception of the Athletes Unlimited Softball League, which has traditional teams.
+Athletes Unlimited leagues employ formats in which individual players are crowned champions, with the exception of the Athletes Unlimited Softball League (AUSL), which has traditional teams.

 History

 Athletes Unlimited was founded by Jon Patricof and Jonathan Soros in 2020.

 Format

 There are no team owners, and league investors are capping their returns.
 Athletes share in the league profits, and are involved in the daily decision making.
 Players are not committed to one team but switch teams every week of the season through a draft.
 The top four players who earned the most points each week become captains for the next week and form new teams.
 Players earn points based on both their team and individual performances, and are ranked accordingly.
 The champion is the player with the most points at the end of the season.